-While loops are useful because they let the code run until the user decides to quit the program.
+While loops are helpful because they let the code run until the user decides to quit the program.

 Thus, they set up infinite loops until the user does something to end the loop.